Se habla español

 2. Power King Boat Trailer II LP Tires

-This tire has a traditional sawtooth circumferential rib tread pattern that makes for easy cargo pulling on paved roads.
+This tire has a traditional sawtooth circumferential rib tread pattern that makes it easy to pull cargo on paved roads.
 Additionally, the bias-ply casing gives the tires a thicker sidewall, allowing trailers to handle road hazards and potholes with minimal problems.

 Power King Boat Trailer II LP Tires

-The Power King Boat Trailer II LP tires are made to pull small to medium-sized trailers.
-Its durability and ability to handle different roads make it perfect for drivers looking to pull boats on a trailer.
+The Power King Boat Trailer II LP tires are made to pull small—to medium-sized trailers.
+Their durability and ability to handle different roads make them perfect for drivers who want to pull boats on trailers.

 Boat trailers and medium-sized trailers.